Party Polarization in Congress: A Network Science Approach: Majority-Party Switches

 \subsection{Discussion}

-The relationship between modularity and change in majority status is most easily explained by dividing Congresses into three categories---those whose maximum-modularity partition has low, medium, and high modularity scores.
-Recall that modularity quantifies the strength of the identified communities based on the relative number of intra-group connections versus extra-group connections.
+We believe that the instability of partially-polarized Houses might be driven by the strategic behavior of legislators, candidates, and other partisans as they attempt to coordinate with low-information voters.
+These dynamics are most easily explained by dividing Congresses into three categories: those with low, medium, and high modularities.
 We observe that low- and high-modularity Congresses tend to have stable majorities, whereas the majorities in medium-modularity Congresses are less stable.

-In low-modularity Congresses, group definitions are weak and (presumably) less salient to political actors.
-If one imagines Congressional activity as a coordination problem, low-modularity Congresses are those in which coordination takes place between different coalitions on different issues and in which mechanisms to aggregate preferences within groups have little power.
-In such an environment, the transaction costs involved in collective action are likely to be very high---perhaps high enough that individual legislators see little or no benefit in pursuing more permanent group alliances.
-As in any collective action problem with high transaction costs, one danger is that individuals will fail to act collectively and government will stagnate.
-Furthermore, the candidate-centered electoral institutions of the United States \cite{herrnson2004,jacobson2004} give individual legislators a powerful incentive to pursue particular benefits for their districts in order to win reelection, even at the expense of the public good.
-Any coordination that is accomplished likely occurs through individual logrolling efforts, pork-barrel projects, and other exchanges of district-level benefits.
+In low-modularity Congresses, communities tend to be weak and are presumably less informative to political elites and the general electorate.
+Recall from section \ref{sec3} that Congresses with more than two communities tend to have lower modularity than those with two communities.
+If one imagines Congressional activity as a coordination problem, then low-modularity Congresses are those in which coordination takes place between different coalitions on different issues and in which mechanisms to aggregate preferences within groups have little power.
+In such an environment, coordination costs are likely to be high, and individual legislators might see little benefit in group alliances \cite{olson1965}, which could result in committee rule \cite{shepsle1987} or gridlock \cite{binder1999}.
+Electoral institutions \cite{herrnson2004} also give Congressmen the incentive to pursue particular benefits for their districts in order to win reelection (regardless of collective impact).
+In such an environment, coordination likely occurs through logrolling and the exchange of district-level benefits.